pvillega/twitter_privacy/Readme.md

 # Twitter Privacy

 A tool to erase old tweets from your timeline.
+It will find all tweets older than a certain amount of days and it will:

+- erase tweets you published
+- undo retweets
+- undo favourite/likes

+Note that unfortunately some old tweets are not accessible via the API, so you can't get rid of them.

 Written in Rust as a project to learn more about the language and associated tooling.
 Beware code quality :) Feedback always welcome.